 Fruit on the ground become infected and produce inoculum, especially in P. palmivora, where fruit-grown sporangia can readily splash upward into the tree canopy.
 The sporangia can infect green fruit and result in brown rot infection in the canopy as early as July.
 The beginning of the epidemic is very difficult to detect before the fruit are colored and showing typical symptoms.
 Boom application of herbicides and other operations dislodge low-hanging fruit.
 Furthermore, trees affected by huanglongbing (HLB; citrus greening) are prone to premature fruit drop.
 Application of residual herbicides earlier in the summer may reduce the need for postemergence materials later and minimize fruit drop throughout this early stage of inoculum production from fallen fruit.

-Usually a single spray application of Aliette, Phostrol, or ProPhyt before the first signs of brown rot appear in late July is sufficient to protect fruit through most of the normal infection period.
+Before the first signs of brown rot appear in late July, one should apply a single spray application of Aliette, Phostrol, ProPhyt, or another product with a FRAC P 07 (formerly FRAC 33) mode of action.
+Doing so protects fruit, usually through most of the normal infection period.
 No more than 20 lb/acre/year of Aliette should be applied for the control of all phytophthora diseases.
 Aliette, Phostrol, and ProPhyt are systemic fungicides that protect against postharvest infection and provide 60–90 days control.
+It is not legal to use products containing phosphite salts without a fungicide label for disease management.
 Copper fungicides are primarily protective but are capable of killing sporangia on the fruit surface and thus reducing inoculum.
 They may be applied in August before or after the appearance of brown rot and provide protection for 45–60 days.
 If the rainy season is prolonged into the fall, a follow-up application of either systemic fungicide at one-half of the label rate or copper in October may be warranted.
-If a second application is needed, follow the preharvest intervals carefully (see chapter 45, Pesticides Registered for Use on Florida Citrus).
-With average-quality copper products, usually 2–4 lb of metallic copper per acre are needed for control.
+If a second application is needed, follow the preharvest intervals carefully (see chapter 44, Pesticides Registered for Use on Florida Citrus).
+With average-quality copper products, usually 2 lb–4 lb of metallic copper per acre are needed for control.

 Precautions should be taken during harvesting to exclude fruit affected by brown rot from field containers because this could result in rejection at the processing or packing facility.